 The Company is reliant on funding provided by Bank of Scotland plc (BOS) which is a subsidiary of Lloyds Banking Group plc (LBG).
-Lloyds Bank plc has provided letters of support dated 20 February 2018 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.
+Lloyds Bank plc has provided letters of support dated 19 February 2019 stating that in its capacity as the indirect parent of BOS, it will continue to provide access to adequate liquidity and capital resources for the foreseeable future and, accordingly, the directors of the Company are satisfied that the financial statements have been prepared on a going concern basis.
 The Company's reserves are sufficient to cover the loss in the current year and for the foreseeable future.

-The financial statements are presented in Sterling which is the Company's functional and presentation currency and have been prepared on the historical cost basis (except that derivative financial instruments are stated at fair value).
+The financial statements are presented in Sterling which is the Company's functional and presentation currency and have been prepared on the historical cost basis (except for Financial assets FVTPL, Financial liabilities FVTPL which are stated at fair value).